- Bismarck Public Schools

 What Is AVID?

-AVID (Advancement Via Individual Determination) is a schoolwide college-readiness system present in six secondary schools and five elementary schools within Bismarck Public Schools.
+AVID (Advancement Via Individual Determination) is a schoolwide college-readiness system present in six secondary schools and seven elementary schools within Bismarck Public Schools.
 The AVID College Readiness System is the only elementary through higher education instructional system (K–16), which allows for regional alignment that strengthens student potential for completion.
 AVID-trained educators teach students academic, organizational, metacognitive, and leadership skills to help them develop the habits and behaviors needed to succeed in rigorous curriculum.
 The AVID College Readiness System is a catalyst for developing a school culture that closes the achievement, expectation, and opportunity gaps many students face, and it prepares all students for success in a global society.

 At the secondary level, AVID is both a rigorous and intensive college-prep class (called the AVID Elective) offered in grades 6-12 in Bismarck Public Schools and a schoolwide educational framework for best instructional practices aimed to ensure college and career readiness for all students.